It seems that everyone is an investment genius when the property markets are booming.

 And I’ve learned not to change my strategy every time the economy or our property markets get challenged.

 I invest for the long-term and don’t get thrown off by either the good all the bad phases of the property cycle, because I know they are part of the economic cycle and I recognise that while the ups and downs are short-term; the long-term trend for well-located residential real estate is up.

-And because it’s easy to get caught up in the panic and drama of the moment, I’ve learnt to turn down the noise and be careful who I listen to.
+And because it’s easy to get caught up in the panic and drama of the moment, I’ve learned to turn down the noise and be careful who I listen to.

-In particular I’ve learned not to listen to the general media, because I know that the job of the media is not to educators, but to entertain us and entice us to click on their links with seductive click bait headlines.
+In particular, I’ve learned not to listen to the general media, because I know that the job of the media is not to educate us but to entertain us and entice us to click on their links with seductive clickbait headlines.